mrigankpawagi/EfficientAttention/README.md

 ## Acknowledgements
 We thank [Dhruva Kashyap](https://github.com/DhruvaKashyap), one of the teaching assistants in UMC 203 at IISc and one of the last Emacs users, for his unwavering technical and emotional support throughout the preparation of this report.
 We are also extremely grateful to Professor Chiranjib Bhattacharyya for providing us with the opportunity to explore this topic through a graded term-paper in the course.
 The code for the experiments in section "Transformers are RNNs" was adapted from code provided by Katharopoulos et al.[^2] in [colab.research.google.com/drive/1BV4OaWRAHYGeimO0cqHD86GfnfgUaKD4](https://colab.research.google.com/drive/1BV4OaWRAHYGeimO0cqHD86GfnfgUaKD4).
 We also used the provided pre-trained weights for both the softmax and linear transformers used in our experiments.
 The code for the experiments in section "Low-Rank Adaptation (LoRA) of Large Language Models" was adapted from [github.com/sunildkumar/lora\_from\_scratch](https://github.com/sunildkumar/lora_from_scratch/blob/main/lora_on_mnist.ipynb).

+### This Repository
 All of our code is released in this repository and can be used to reproduce the experiments mentioned above.
 You can visit [this](https://colab.research.google.com/drive/1TZVRwEbL3SV4qbqAEnMT2iKPsPf4m_H2?usp=sharing) Colab notebook for experiments on the linear transformer, and [this](https://colab.research.google.com/drive/1nH8ELx2W1UwV8qI-qnGp_5K0CAUfdR6P?usp=sharing) for experiments on LoRA.

+1. `Efficient_Attention.ipynb`: This notebook includes experiments on the attention mechanisms, including linear attention.
+Results are provided in the sub-sections "Performance on Random Sequences" and "Occluded Image Completion."
+Detailed documentation of the code is included within the notebook.
+2. `/documents`: This directory contains a `.tex` version of this report, along with a presentation for the same (besides images and other resources).
+The compiled `.pdf` files are also included.
+3. `/experiments/LoRA`: This directory contains the code for the experiments with LoRA.
+This is the same code as in the Colab notebook linked above.

 **References**